Brandon, MN Demographics

 A map of Brandon's Population by Race

-Of the 913 places in Minnesota, Brandon is the 507th most populous.
+Brandon is ranked the 526th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Brandon was ranked the 507th most populous place in the 2020 Census.

 Brandon's White Population